Perhaps no one is more remembered for being second than Larry Doby.

 His first major league manager Lou Boudreau said: “Larry proved to them (the other players) that he was a major leaguer in handling himself in more ways than one – on the field and off the field.”

 In 1948, his sophomore campaign in the big leagues, Doby became the first African-American to hit a home run in World Series play.
 In 1952, the slugging center fielder became the first African-American to lead either league in home runs.

 During his time in the big leagues, Doby was a seven time All-Star and put together five-100 RBI and eight-20 home run seasons.
 In 1978, the same man who gave him his shot as a player in the major leagues in 1947, Bill Veeck, hired him to manage his Chicago White Sox.

-Upon his death in 2003, President George W. Bush remarked “Larry Doby was a good and honorable man, and a tremendous athlete and manager.
+Upon his passing on June 18, 2003, President George W. Bush said: “Larry Doby was a good and honorable man, and a tremendous athlete and manager.
 He had a profound influence on the game of baseball.”